Mostafa1Jamal1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c > It is a C source code for a program that will assign a random number to the variable n each time it is executed and states about the last digit.

 2-print_alphabet.c > It is a C source code for a program that prints the alphabet in lowercase, followed by a new line.

+3-print_alphabets.c > It is a C source code for a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.